France at the 2026 Winter Olympics: Figure skating

-In the 2025 World Figure Skating Championships in Boston, the United States, France secured two quota in each of the men's singles, one quota in each of the women's singles, and two quota in each of the ice dance.
+In the 2025 World Figure Skating Championships in Boston, the United States, France secured two quotas in men's singles, one quota in women's singles, and two quotas in ice dance.
+France earned one quota in the pairs' competition at the ISU Skate to Milano Figure Skating Qualifier 2025 in Beijing, China, but only after reallocation of rejected quotas.
+Furthermore, France qualified to the team event.